wemiibidun/random_name_generator/README.md

 #### `npm start`

-Runs the app in the development mode.\
+This will run the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.